Guerrilla Girls On Tour: Tours

 Silence Is Violence contains similar material to Feminists Are Funny but includes a 30-minute section on up-to-date statistics and strategies for combating violence against women.
 Guerrilla Girls On Tour dramatize a series of date rape situations and educate the audience with information on how to set boundaries and avoid potentially dangerous situations.
 The entire show is both upbeat and empowering.
 Local and statewide stats regarding violence against women are incorporated into each performance making them site-specific.

 The History of Women In Theatre: Condensed is the recovered herstory of women in world theatre in 90 minutes revealing the work of some of the most prolific yet unknown women of the modern theatre.

 If You Can Stand the Heat: The History of Women and Food explores women's relationship to food.
 In Part I: "PIE" – celebrated food writer M.F.K.
 Fisher takes us on a 10-minute musical romp though the history of women and food while baking her favorite apple pie.
-In Part II "CAKE" – southern cooking expert Edna Lewis polls the audience in an exercise that unleashes female obsession/anxiety over body image.
-And in Part III "BREAD" culinary heroine Julia Child explores global food supply and nutrition as well as women as both homemakers and bread winners while baking a French baguette.
+In Part II "CAKE" – Southern cooking expert Edna Lewis polls the audience in an exercise that unleashes female obsession/anxiety over body image.
+And in Part III "BREAD" culinary heroine Julia Child explores global food supply and nutrition as well as women as both homemakers and breadwinners while baking a French baguette.